rhdhorchestrator/rhdhorchestrator.github.io/content/1.4/docs/installation/disconnected.md

 podman rm temp-container
 yq '.spec.install.spec.deployments[].spec.template.spec.containers[].image' local-manifests-orchestrator/orchestrator-operator.clusterserviceversion.yaml
 ```

+> **Note:**
+> If you encounter issues pulling images due to an invalid GPG signature, consider updating the `/etc/containers/policy.json` file to reference the appropriate beta GPG key.
+> For example, you can use:
+> `/etc/pki/rpm-gpg/RPM-GPG-KEY-redhat-beta`
+> This may be required when working with pre-release or beta images signed with a different key than the default.

 ## NPM packages for a disconnected environment
 The packages required for the Orchestrator can be downloaded as tgz files from: